tubedude/anthropic-community/README.md

 ```

 ## Configuration
-This expects a environment variable named `ANTHROPIC_API_KEY` holding your API Keys.
-But it is possible to override it on any config/config.exs as below.
+Add or create a config file to provide the `api_key` as in the example below.

 ```
+# config/config.exs
 import Config

 config :anthropic,